DEUTZIA CRENATA (_syn D. scabra_ and _D. Fortunei_).--Japan 1863. This

 very distinct shrub, of noble port, and when in full flower is

-certainly one of the most ornamental of hardy shrubs.
+of the most ornamental of hardy shrubs.
 The

 double-flowered form, D. crenata flore-pleno, is one of the prettiest